craig8196/hashmap/README.md

 * Two (2) octets of overhead per entry.
     * First octet is 6 bits of hash, EMPTY value, and head/link bit.
     * Second octet is for chaining, highest value indicates a slower search.
-* Densely packed table (load factor of 0.99 default).
+* Densely packed table (load factor of 0.97 default).
-* Dense table should mitigate extra memory uses.
+* Dense table should mitigate extra memory use (extra byte per entry overhead).
 * Addition of sentinel byte(s) at end for iterators.

 ## Fibonacci Hashing